Updated: May 18

 How can we improve upon this?

-In future blogs, we’ll be breaking down how each of these looks as part of our leadership coaching programming.
+In future articles, I’ll break down how each of these postures look as part of my leadership coaching programming.
 Today, we’re diving deep into generosity.

 What is Generosity?